 The film, which premiered during the Sundance Film Festival earlier this year, is a crime drama unlike any other.
 It also marks the narrative debut of acclaimed documentary maker, Liz Garbus.
 While most crime narratives center around the event and eventually lead to some sort of justice being met, or the mystery being solved, Garbus’ ‘Lost Girls’ offers none of the two.
 The film recounts a horrifying tragedy, and centers around a mother’s desperate attempts to bring justice to her daughter.

-Yes, ‘Lost Girls’ is based on devastating real-life tragedies, and offers a much-needed critique of the system that’s meant to protect us.
-The Netflix feature is adapted from Robert Kolker’s 2013 book, Lost Girls: An Unsolved American Mystery, that recounts the life of five sex-workers that were murdered in Long Island whose culprit was never identified.
+Yes, ‘Lost Girls’ is based on devastating real-life tragedies and offers a much-needed critique of the system that’s meant to protect us.
+The Netflix feature is adapted from Robert Kolker’s 2013 book, Lost Girls: An Unsolved American Mystery, which recounts the life of five sex workers who were murdered in Long Island whose culprit was never identified.

 As Mari implores the police to investigate, a body is found.
 But it’s not Shannan’s.
 Neither is the next, or the next, or the one after that.
-In a matter of a year around 10 bodies are found, only after which Shannan’s body is discovered.
+In a matter of a year, around ten bodies are found, only after which Shannan’s body is discovered.
 And her death is proven accidental.
 Despite the 23-minute 911 call she made before she went missing, her death is not tied to the Long Island serial murders.
-But Mari continues to fight against the system to bring justice to her daughter, and in the process unites with the family members of other victims.
+But Mari continues to fight against the system to bring justice to her daughter, and in the process, unites with the family members of other victims.

 Long Island Serial Murders

 The Long Island serial murders, also known as the unsolved Gilgo Beach murders, refer to homicides of 10-16 people over a period of nearly 20 years.
-Most of the victims were women associated with prostitution, and all of their bodies were found in the South Shore of Long Island.
-Apart from Shannan Gilbert, the victims include Maureen Brainard-Barnes, Melissa Barthelemy, Megan Waterman and Amber Overstreet, all of whom were sex-workers.
+Most of the victims were women associated with prostitution, and all of their bodies were found on the South Shore of Long Island.
+Apart from Shannan Gilbert, the victims include Maureen Brainard-Barnes, Melissa Barthelemy, Megan Waterman, and Amber Overstreet, all of whom were sex workers.
 Each one of their lives and disappearances have been traced in Kolker’s book.

 Failure of The Criminal-Justice System